HORIZOP-Energy/horizop-ECSACP1-firmware/README.md

 # ESP-WROVER-KIT V4.1 firmware for HORIZOP Energy's EV Charging Station AC Prototype 1 (ECSACP1)

+> **Note:** The source code and/or materials in this repository are the intellectual property of HORIZOP Energy and is displayed here for demonstration purposes only.
+All rights are reserved.

 <ins> Preliminary Information on our Electric Charging Station AC Prototype: </ins>